phenoscanner/phenoscannerpy/README.md

 python phenoscanner.py --region=chr11:9500000-10500000
 python phenoscanner.py --region=True --infile=test_region

-## Citation
+## Citations
-Staley JR et al. PhenoScanner: a database of human genotype-phenotype associations.
+* Staley JR, et al. PhenoScanner: a database of human genotype-phenotype associations.
 Bioinformatics 2016;32(20):3207-3209.
+* Kamat MA, et al. PhenoScanner V2: an expanded tool for searching human genotype-phenotype associations.
+Bioinformatics 2019;35(22):4851-4853.

 ## Terms of use
 Please abide by the [terms of use](http://www.phenoscanner.medschl.cam.ac.uk/about/#terms) of PhenoScanner when using this tool.